rur/good/README.md

 #### Light weight interactivity

 In addition to standard HTML page requests, the web server supports a custom protocol extension enabling HTML fragments to be projected to the client.
-Many moden UX requirements can be satisfied this way, alleviating the need for a more fully fledged interactive approach.
+Many modern UX requirements can be satisfied this way, alleviating the need for a more fully fledged interactive approach.

 _Note:_ HTML fragments are an opt-in feature at the endpoint level, see `_partial` and `_fragment`